zanderxyz/veil/README.md

 ## Why Passwordless?

 Most users choose insecure passwords, and for most use cases it's safer and easier to have them click a link in an email to authenticate themselves.
 An added advantage is that the lack of a password prevents the website leaking user passwords in the event of a data breach/hack.
+Furthermore, if a website offers a password reset link it is effectively just a more clumsy version of authentication by email.

 The username/password paradigm is going to gradually die and the sooner the web can move past this for simple websites the better - Veil is my attempt to help speed this process up.